Naios/continuable/Readme.md

 #### Issues and contributions

-Issues reports are accepted through the Github issue tracker as well as Pull requests.
+Issue reports are accepted through the Github issue tracker as well as Pull requests.
 Every contribution is welcome!
-Don't hesitate to ask for help if you need any support in changing the implementation or when using the library.
+Don't hesitate to ask for help if you need any support in improving the implementation or if you have any troubles in using the library.